-We evaluate the feasibility of action recognition from individual poses.
-Our approach is formulated in a probabilistic reliable-inference framework using a posteriori class ratios to verify the saliency of a pose before committing to any action classification.
-The framework is evaluated in the context of walking, running, and standing poses at multiple views and compared to ML and MAP approaches.
-Results indicate that these actions can be reliably discriminated from a single image.
+We present an action recognition method based on the concept of reliable inference.
+Our approach is formulated in a probabilistic framework using posterior class ratios to verify the saliency of an input before committing to any action classification.
+The framework is evaluated in the context of walking, running, and standing at multiple views and compared to ML and MAP approaches.
+Results examining individual silhouette images with the framework demonstrate that these actions can be reliably discriminated while discounting confusing images.

-1. INTRODUCTION
+1. Introduction

-Advanced video surveillance systems will require the capabilities of detecting the presence of people, tracking their movements, and recognizing their behaviors and actions.
-With respect to action recognition, how long of a video sequence is needed for reliable computer detection of basic human actions such as walking and running?
+Advanced video surveillance systems will require the capability to detect the presence of people, track their movements, and recognize their behaviors and actions.
 Typically, analysis over several frames is employed to construct representations for recognition (e.g., matching trajectories or detecting characteristic motion patterns [1]).
-But how reliable could a system perform when limited to analysis of only one video frame?
-In other words, how reliable could individual poses be toward computer recognition of actions?
+But how reliably could a system perform when limited to analysis of only one frame, or two frames, or three frames, etc?

-Clearly, recognition of basic activities from only a single frame (or few frames) of video would be advantageous to automatic video-based surveillance systems, especially for systems with limited computational processing time scheduled per camera.
-Also consider small unmanned aerial vehicles (UAVs) equipped with cameras.
-The UAV's view area is constantly changing, and therefore immediate decisions about the activity in the scene are desirable.
-Even when longer duration video is available, rapid action detection may be particularly helpful in bootstrapping more sophisticated action-specific tracking or recognition approaches.
+Clearly, reliable recognition of basic activities from the smallest number of video frames would be advantageous to automatic video-based surveillance, especially for systems having limited computational processing time scheduled per camera or for systems employing time-lapse recording/processing.
+Also consider small unmanned aerial vehicles (UAVs) or mobile robotic platforms equipped with video cameras.
+These systems have a constantly changing view area, and therefore immediate decisions about the activity in the scene are desirable.
+Even if longer duration video is available in some systems, rapid action detection may be particularly helpful in bootstrapping more sophisticated action-specific tracking or recognition approaches.